neftjs/neft/index.coffee.md

 All routes created by the *App.Route* uses this networking.

-HTTP protocol is used by default with data specified in the *package.json*.
+HTTP protocol is used by default with the data specified in the *package.json*.

 			networking: new Networking
 				type: Networking.HTTP
 				protocol: config.protocol
-				port: config.port
+				port: parseInt(config.port, 10)
 				host: config.host
+				url: config.url
 				language: config.language

 *Object* app.models = {}